Currently viewing the tag: "cancer"

 By reducing faulty health habits you could add twelve years to your life–no small amount once you start getting up there.
 Add to that a few healthy habits and woo-boy you might even tack on another twelve.
 Think of that.
 What will you do with the time?

 Last post I discussed vitamin D insufficiency resulting from too little sun, and I’m not holding back knocking dermatologic scare tactics keeping people out of the sun.
-The addition of sunscreen lotions to our moisturizing products and makeup has become pervasive.
-Aside from keeping us from getting our necessary vitamin D, sunscreens have a direct effect on our health.
+Adding sunscreen lotions to our moisturizing products and makeup has become pervasive.
+Aside from keeping us from getting our necessary vitamin D, sunscreens directly affect our health.

 As a recap, we need sun exposure; sunlight causes the production of vitamin D in our skin.
 Vitamin D is necessary for many functions, and being low in vitamin D can cause a bevy of problems.
 I’m not going over all of them here.
 I’ve written plenty of posts on vitamin D insufficiency; they are all here (here, here, and here).
 I also recommend reading my article on vitamin D–it’ll direct you on how to get tested and find out your vitamin D levels.
 Vitamin D insufficiency is epidemic today, and people are developing chronic illness as a result.
 Educate yourself on the dangers, get tested, take supplements and get sun, that simple.